luisboris/Recipeek/README.md

 If you're struggling to find the Recipe in a site or a blog, Recipick does the job for you!

-Using Machine Learning (Tensorflow) and
+Using Machine Learning (Tensorflow) and other search algorithms, this app finds a Recipe in a website and its respective Ingredients and Method lists

 ## Folders